fold-squirrel/uelaur/README.md

 - **grade_field_font_size**: the font size used for the marks

-- **vertical_marks**: an array containing arrays, each contained array contains to numbers the first is the upper bound for the uel mark of current range, the second is the upper bound for the asu mark of the current range, the current range is the range given to each letter grade, so A+ will always have an upper bound of 100 therefor the firsr entry will always be [100, 100], also 0 is not an upper bound to any letter grade so the array must never contain [0, 0]
+- **vertical_marks**: an array containing arrays, each contained array contains to numbers the first is the lower bound for the uel mark of current range, the second is the lower bound for the asu mark of the current range, the current range is the range given to each letter grade, so F will always have an lower bound of 0 therefor the last entry will always be [0, 0], also 100 is not an lower bound to any letter grade so the array must never contain [100, 100]

 - **vertical_postions**: an array having the same lenght as the vertical\_marks array, each entry is an array containing 2 values, the x and y co-ordinates where the